dustinpfister/jskey-crypt/roadmap.md

   * (done) new pipe command that can be used to just pipe data in and out
   * (done) pipe command can accept input from the standard input
   * (done) pipe command can output to the standard output rather than a file
-  * pipe command works by giving arguments for key, iv, and so forth from command line
+  * (done) pipe command works by giving arguments for key, iv, and so forth from command line

 ## 0.1.13 - Alpha II - file system lib and some minor updates
   * (done) simple_crypt_fs file system module started